-Table 1 presents a summary of the manipulated factors in our simulation study, including sample sizes (N = 250, 500, 1000), the number of items per factor (Is = 5, 10, 20), and either two or four specific factors (Fs = 2, 4).
+The sample size has three levels (N = 250, 500, 1000), the number of items per factor has three levels (Is = 5, 10, 20), and specific factor has two levels (Fs = 2, 4).
 Our study simulates conditions of non-normality for both the general factor (Normg = Normal, Non-normal) and the specific factor (Norms = Normal, Non-normal).
-The normal condition is characterized by a skewness of 0 and a kurtosis of 0, while the non-normal condition is characterized by a skewness of 2 and a kurtosis of 7, both of which were used in previous research (Curran et al., 1996; Wang et al., 2018).
+The normal condition is characterized by a skewness of 0 and a kurtosis of 0, while the non-normal condition is characterized by a skewness of 2 and a kurtosis of 7, both of which were commonly adopted in previous research (Curran et al., 1996; Wang et al., 2018).
+For each condition, we set all specific factors fixed at same level of skewness and kurtosis.

 The experimental design comprehensively intersects these manipulated variables, generating 72 unique simulation conditions.
 Each condition underwent 1000 replications through the "SimMultiCorrData" package in R (Fialkowski, 2018), ensuring robust and detailed analysis of the bifactor model's performance under varying degrees of non-normality.